iLib-js/ilib-mono/README.md

 ## Release Notes

+### v1.2.0

+- added the ability to specify a locale map so that output file names of po files are mapped from the internal locale to the output locale

 ### v1.1.2

 - fixed a bug where path names in #: comments that did not have a